 - If you are confident in your offensive capabilities, consider bringing potions of lignification with you.
 Fighting in Tree form will render you immune to torment, allowing you to focus on the task of reducing the hordes of mummies to dust uninterrupted.

 - Necromutation - Provides immunity to draining and torment.
 However, you become vulnerable to Dispel Undead Range (from ushabtiu) and lose access to potions.

 - Death's Door - Gives a long enough period of invulnerability to escape upstairs from almost anything in Tomb.

 - Borgnjor's Revivification - For when you unexpectedly end up on 10 HP in the middle of a bunch of mummies (Does a very similar job to Death's Door).

 - Silence - Disables the spells of all mummies within its aura.
-Be careful with this spell, because mummy death curses still take effect, including those that can torment you, and you lose access to your best escape tools: scrolls of blinking and fog, as well as all your spells.
+Be careful with this spell, because mummy death curses still take effect, including those that can torment you, and you lose access to scrolls and spells.

 - Kikubaaqudgha - Provides significant torment resistance, negates most death curses and provides access to useful Necromancy spells.

-- The Shining One - Provides rN+++, a weapon of holy wrath, powerful holy burst attacks, HP and MP recovery on each kill, summonable angelic warriors, and general support and Abjuration protection for your summoned allies.
+- The Shining One - Provides rN+++, a weapon of holy wrath, powerful holy burst attacks, HP and MP recovery on each kill, with summonable angelic warriors.

-- Zin - Provides immunity to stat loss and rot, temporary invulnerability (though at a high piety cost).
+- Zin - Provides immunity to stat loss, temporary invulnerability (though at a high piety cost).

 - Ru - Provides tremendous area-of-effect damage through Apocalypse, but watch out for the draining.